Click to enlarge

 I’m not a big sweets eater, as many of my readers and forum acquaintances know.
 But my husband IS!
 And since he’s Type 2 diabetic, I do try to fix him low-carb treats so he won’t go and buy the awful junk at the grocery store and bakery that is laden with flour and sugar.
 This dessert I created for his Valentine’s Day treat.

 The basic chocolate cake batter in this recipe is actually not my recipe.
-My inspiration was a recipe posted by a wonderful cook on LowCarbFriends forums named The Chicken Lady.
+My inspiration was a recipe posted by a wonderful cook on LowCarbFriends forums named Gwen, known there as The Chicken Lady.
 This cake is a testimonial to her incredible cooking skills.
 I’m very pleased with this chocolate cake!
-And I can’t say that about a lot of the low-carb chocolate cakes I’ve tried.
-This one’s not too sweet (which I really prefer) but sweet enough.
+And I can’t say that about low-carb chocolate cakes I’ve tried.
 Despite outward appearances, it came out VERY light and not too rich or heavy at all.
-I want to give the author full credit, so the original recipe can be seen here: http://www.lowcarbfriends.com/bbs/lowcarb-recipe-help-suggestions/647939-almond-flour-fudge-cake-pic.html.
+I have made no changes to her original cake recipe. :)

 This cake is a fairly carb pricey, but if you can’t afford the carbs, you could cut it into 12 pieces, which drops the calories to 527, carbs to 16.88, fiber to 5.88 and net carbs to 11.1.
 That’s a wee bit better.
 This should be considered a very special occasion treat because it IS so carb pricey.
 Be sure if substituting other than liquid sweeteners, to add in those carbs!